 Mashups are songs that are created from more than one song.
 It’s described as a kind of collage of songs or even a potpourri for the ears.

-On the other hand of mashups, there are artists that only use a few songs (at least two songs).
-It doesn’t give a great range but it does allow the listener to focus on a few songs and provides a highlight to a longer length of the song.
+On the other hand, in mashups, there are artists that only use a few songs (at least two songs).
+It doesn’t give a great range but allows the listener to focus on a few songs and provides a highlight to a longer length of the song.
 Adamusic mashes up the songs “Bad Liar” by Imagine Dragons and “Happier” by Marshmello, and Bastille into a mashup called “Happy Liar”.

-Mashups allow such a range of creation for the artist.
-There is an endless amount of possibilities for the arrangement and additions to the final mashup song.
+Mashups allow such a range of creations for the artist.
+There are endless possibilities for the arrangement and additions to the final mashup song.
 It’s a great way to use original songs to remake them into a fantastic mashup.

 Medleys

 Medleys are similar to mashups in a way because they have a combination of different songs put in together.
 The difference is that a medley has the songs more or less intact and merely shortened following one after another.
-These song medleys usually have a connection between all of the songs being used.
-It could be an era of time, a genre, a soundtrack, a mood, a video game.
+These song medleys usually connect with all the songs being used.
+It could be an era of time, a genre, a soundtrack, a mood, or a video game.
 The possibilities are endless.
-Martin Miller lists off several of Queen’s most famous songs placed into “The Ultimate Queen Medley”.
+Martin Miller lists several of Queen’s most famous songs placed into “The Ultimate Queen Medley”.

 These medleys are typically used to pay tribute to the entire soundtrack with one song.
 One such example is VoicePlay‘s medley for Moana.
-They combine all the movie’s soundtrack into a single medley.
+They combine all the movie’s soundtracks into a single playlist.

 Medleys are a way to get all of one’s favourite songs into a single song for people to enjoy.